Medical and Dental Equipment/Shielding

 If you want to know the specific dose you or a family member may have received for a particular exam you underwent, you need to contact your health care provider and ask for the effective dose due to the procedures.
 Typical doses from many diagnostic imaging procedures are posted on our website.

-The following FAQ has been developed by our topic editors for this category:
+The following FAQs have been developed by our topic editors for this category: